Overview

 In 2021 the government published its transport decarbonisation plan, laying out a strategy for how to achieve net zero across the sector.

-It’s a good start, but there’s a long way to go.
-Alongside our NGO partners, we are working to ensure the Department for Transport (DfT) delivers on its climate promises across all modes of transport in the UK.
+It was a good start, but the plans have not been kept to.
+Alongside our NGO partners, we are working to ensure the Department for Transport (DfT) delivers on its climate promises across all modes of transport in the UK by advocating for reviewing and monitoring progress.

 Funding partners